McMichael High School football players injured in auto accident

 MAYODAN — A pair of McMichael High School football players were injured in an automobile accident Saturday.

-Brady Elrod and Brady Dunn both sustained non-life-threatening injuries when the truck Elrod was driving hit a tree on Tuttle Road, adjacent to NC Highway 311 near the Stokes County line, friends said.
+Brady Elrod, a senior quarterback, and Brady Dunn, a sophomore, both sustained non-life-threatening injuries when the truck Elrod was driving hit a tree on Tuttle Road, adjacent to U.S. 311 near the Stokes County line, friends said.

 According to initial reports, Elrod lost control of his truck before striking the tree.